albertobsd/keyhunt/README.md

 # Ethereum

-Finally ethreum address are supported, for ethreum there are no modes exect for address.
+Finally ethereum address are supported, for ethereum there are no modes exect for address.

 if you have publickeys for ethereum you can use xpoint or bsgs mode.